-- (i) the name of the applicant; and - (ii) the alleged offence in respect of which the warrant is issued; and - (iii) the date on which and the time at which the warrant is issued; and - (iv) the kind of surveillance device authorised to be used; and - (v) if the warrant authorises the use of a surveillance device on premises, the premises on which the use of the surveillance device is authorised or to which entry is authorised in relation to the use of a surveillance device on other premises; and - (vi) if the warrant authorises the use of a surveillance device in or on an object or class of objects, the object or class of objects in or on which the use of the surveillance device is authorised; and - (vii) if the warrant authorises the use of a surveillance device in respect of the conversations, activities or geographical location of a person, the name of the person (if known); and

-- (viii) if the warrant authorises the use of a surveillance device in a participating jurisdiction, the participating jurisdiction in which it may be used; and - (ix) the period during which the warrant is in force, being a period not exceeding 90 days; and - (x) the name of the law enforcement officer primarily responsible for executing the warrant; and - (xi) any conditions subject to which premises may be entered, or a surveillance device may be used, under the warrant; and - (xii) the time within which a report in respect of the warrant must be made to the Supreme Court or magistrate under section 29. - (2) In the case of a warrant referred to in subsection (1)(b)(vii), if the identity of the person is unknown, the warrant must state that fact. - (3) A warrant must be signed by the person issuing it and include their name. - (4) If the Supreme Court or a magistrate issues a warrant on a remote application - (a) the Supreme Court or magistrate must inform the applicant of - and cause those details to be recorded and kept by the Supreme Court or magistrate; and
+- (b) specify - (i) the name of the applicant; and - (ii) the alleged offence in respect of which the warrant is issued; and - (iii) the date on which and the time at which the warrant is issued; and - (iv) the kind of surveillance device authorised to be used; and - (v) if the warrant authorises the use of a surveillance device on premises, the premises on which the use of the surveillance device is authorised or to which entry is authorised in relation to the use of a surveillance device on other premises; and - (vi) if the warrant authorises the use of a surveillance device in or on an object or class of objects, the object or class of objects in or on which the use of the surveillance device is authorised; and - (vii) if the warrant authorises the use of a surveillance device in respect of the conversations, activities or geographical location of a person, the name of the person (if known); and s.
+12 Part 2 - Warrants (viii) if the warrant authorises the use of a surveillance device in a participating jurisdiction, the participating jurisdiction in which it may be used; and (ix) the period during which the warrant is in force, being a period not exceeding 90 days; and (x) the name of the law enforcement officer primarily responsible for executing the warrant; and (xi) any conditions subject to which premises may be entered, or a surveillance device may be used, under the warrant; and (xii) the time within which a report in respect of the warrant must be made to the Supreme Court or magistrate under section 29.
+(2) subsection (1) of a warrant referred to in (b)(vii), if the identity of the known, the warrant must state that (3) A warrant mu it and include ist be signed by the person issuing their name.
+(4) - ne Court or a magistrate issues a remote application - upreme Court or magistrate must the applicant of -